 The curtsy of women.
 The onslaught of Red Coats.
 The sound of muskets firing.
 If it weren’t for the “revolutionaries” taking selfies with the George Washington Bridge and New York skyline in full view, visitors might have truly believed they had gone back in time.

 Santayana’s words – while never directly quoted – hung in the air as thick as the smoke of musket fire at the 240th anniversary of our country’s first president and his military being run out of town.
-While everyone in attendance enjoyed watching the authentic reenactment of events, it’s important to also remember that history was the takeaway of the day.
+While attendees enjoyed watching the authentic reenactment, it’s important to also remember that history was the takeaway of the day.

 Want to see more highlights from the best New Jersey events?
 Catch up on our recap series, The Best of!

 All Photos: © Francesca Di Meglio / Best of NJ